 At Western Road we encourage parents and carers to have as much involvement in reviewing their child's progress as possible.
-SEND children's support is documented in a variety of formats depending on their level of need but all SEND children have a review meeting at least termly which will involve the school staff, parents and the SENCO.
+SEND children's support is documented in a variety of formats depending on their level of need but all SEND children have a review meeting three times a year which will involve the school staff, parents and the SENCO.

-All SEND children have a provision map with a SMART Target which is reviewed termly or more often as the need arises and parents are fully informed through a meeting about any changes in their child's provision.
+All SEND children have a provision map which we call a Pupil Passport with SMART Targets which are reviewed three times a year or more often as the need arises.
+Parents are fully informed through a meeting about any changes in their child's provision.